Riesz transform on manifolds with quadratic curvature decay: Analysis on manifolds with a quadratic decay of the Ricci curvature

-\begin{rem} In fact a remarkable result of V. Minerbe \cite[Prop.
-2.8]{Min} (see also \cite[Proposition 4.5]{HK} for an earlier result) shows that the RCA condition is insured by an anchored Poincar\'e inequality and a reverse doubling condition : \begin{thm} Assume that $(M,g)$ is a complete Riemannian manifold that is doubling and such that balls $B=B(o,R)$ centered at $o$ satisfy the Poincar\'e inequalities : and that for positive constants $C$ and $\nu>p$, we have the Reverse doubling condition :
+In fact a remarkable result of V. Minerbe \cite[Prop.
+2.8]{Min} (see also \cite[Proposition 4.5]{HaK} for an earlier result) shows that the (RCA) condition is insured by an anchored Poincar\'e inequality and a reverse doubling condition: \begin{thm} Assume that $(M,g)$ is a complete Riemannian manifold that is doubling and such that balls $B=B(o,R)$ centered at $o$ satisfy the Poincar\'e inequalities: If for positive constants $C$ and $\nu>p$, we have the reverse doubling condition: